Project Planning

 Pick the framework that is right for you

-HawkSearch provides three frameworks for building your search solution:
+HawkSearch provides multiple frameworks to speed up your search solution:

 Rapid UI Framework

-This is a new HawkSearch option built on handlebars.js.
-This is a templating framework which offers a lot of flexibility to a technical resource related to styling and layout, but does enforce the components a bit more strictly such as the search bar, search results, recommendations and landing pages.
-So this is a faster framework for getting started but has less flexibility.
-Note that this framework can still be used by your non-technical team members for adding a recommendation to a blog post for example, even if the actual search experiences are built using an SDK or API.
+This SDK is built on handlebars.js.
+This is a templating framework which offers high flexibility to a technical resource related to styling and layout, however it does enforce the components a bit more strictly such as the search bar, search results, recommendations and landing pages.
+The framework is optimized for performance from the outset.
+Also note that this framework can still be used by non-technical teams for tasks such as adding a recommendation to a blog post even if the actual search experiences are built using an SDK or API.

 Typical Project Flow